Associate Director, School of Music; Associate Professor

 Ph.D.
 (2014) Florida State University (Legacy Fellow); M.M.
 (2011), University of Colorado at Boulder; B.Mus.
 (2008), University of Western Ontario.

-John Peterson studies form and musical meaning in classical music, musical theater, and popular music as well as music theory pedagogy.
+John Peterson studies form and musical meaning in classical music, musical theater, and popular music; music theory pedagogy; and inclusion and belonging in music higher education.
 A proponent of collaborative research, John has published co-authored articles (with Brian Jarvis) in Music Theory Spectrum, the Journal of Music Theory Pedagogy, and SMT-V, the Society for Music Theory’s video journal.
 His SMT-V article appears below.
 As part of a team of scholars, John worked to revise and expand Open Music Theory, an online, open-source, and freely accessible textbook, which, among other things, seeks to diversify the repertoire and topics traditionally covered in music theory classes.
-John is currently under contract with Oxford University Press to co-edit (with Kimberly Goddard Loeffert) Modeling Musical Analysis, a collection of 29 short essays written by minoritized scholars to model analytical writing for undergraduate students.
+His co-edited book, Modeling Musical Analysis (with Kimberly Goddard Loeffert), a collection of 28 short essays written by minoritized scholars to model analytical writing for undergraduate students, was published by Oxford University Press in 2025.
+John has presented research at international, national, and regional conferences, and is currently on the editorial board for Theory and Practice and a member-at-large in the Music Theory Society of the Mid-Atlantic.